History of Art, GCE A Level

 Trips and visits play an important part in this course with students previously visiting Amsterdam, Barcelona and New York.
 History of Art is suitable for anyone interested in visual culture.

-Explore a wide range of works of art from all over the world.
-You'll have the opportunity to consider ideas and issues such as the representation of gender and self in art and architecture
+You'll explore a very wide range of works of art from all over the world and get the opportunity to consider ideas and issues such as the representation of gender and self in art and architecture.

-Students this year have enjoyed trips to Greenwich and Cambridge, been accepted onto the History of Art summer school at the University of Cambridge and shortlisted for the Paul Mellon Write on Art prize (Yale University).
+Take part in a range of trips and visits.
+Students have enjoyed bespoke trips to Greenwich and Cambridge, been accepted onto the History of Art summer school at the University of Cambridge and shortlisted for the Paul Mellon Write on Art prize (Yale University).

-You'll develop your analytical and thinking skills along with the confidence to give your own opinions and ideas about art
+This courses prepares you for university.
+You'll develop your analytical and thinking skills along with the confidence to give your own opinions and ideas about art.
+Written skills are really important; you'll receive expert support in developing your essay writing skills.

 3 A Level Programme